-A delicate fruit with a smooth, creamy texture, this delicious melon contains a large amount of water and is an exotic melon hailing from Malaysia with a bright, eccentric color.
+A delicate fruit with a smooth, creamy texture, this delicious melon contains a large amount of water and is a melon hailing from Malaysia with a bright, eccentric color.
 Those fruit lovers who want to enjoy a tropical-tasting melon that’s fresh and juicy are sure to appreciate the Apollo melon.

 3. Autumn Sweet Melon

 This tiny round melon contains a vibrant golden-yellow color with white flesh and is small with a sugary sweet taste.
 The flavor is bursting with watery sweetness, making it especially delicious for juicing.
 Autumn sweet melon grows in the same areas as honeydew in semi-arid conditions.

 4. Bailan Melon